ibexa/documentation-user/docs/personalization/recommendation_models.md

 ### Dynamic attributes

 Dynamic attribute submodels eliminate the need for manual grouping and simplify configuration.
-They allow for simpler, faster, and less demanding recommendation tests using different attributes, because all you need to do is make one request and rebuild the model.
+They allow for simpler, faster, and less demanding recommendation models building using different attributes, because all you need to do is make one request and rebuild the model.

 They work best in straightforward cases when you filter by the value of the attribute.